Betswish/2026/_posts/2026-04-27-budget-alignment.md

 ---
 layout: distill
-title: "Budget Alignment - Making Models Reason in the User's Language"
+title: "Budget Alignment: Making Models Reason in the User's Language"
 description: "We explore a two step multilingual alignment recipe for large language models to keep reasoning and answers in the user language while preserving accuracy."
 date: 2026-04-27
 future: true